Recent News Articles

 IN CASE YOU MISSED IT…

-If you’re applying for a mortgage in Canada, you must pass a mortgage “stress test” regardless of whether your mortgage is insured or uninsured.
+If you’re applying for a mortagge in Canada, you must pass a mortgage “stress test” regardless of whether your mortgage is insured or uninsured.
 The test gauges your likelihood of default in the event of an interest rate hike.
 Stress test rates for uninsured mortgages are set by the Office of the Superintendent of Financial Institutions (OSFI), while rates for insured mortgages are set by the Minister of Finance.

-In December, OSFI announced that the stress test rate for uninsured mortgages will continue to be higher of 5.25%, or the contract rate plus 2%.
+In December, OSFI announced that the stress test rate for uninsured mortgages will continue to be the higher of 5.25%, or the contract rate plus 2%.
 Rates for insured mortgages are currently identical.